gu-eresearch/hpcCarpentryLessons/index.md

 ![WhatIsGit](/assets/images/WhatIsGit.png)

 Git is comprised of 2 distinct repositories.
-There is the git software installed locally on your computer, this repository tracks the changes you make to files.
+There is the git software installed locally on your computer, this is used to create a per project repository that tracks the changes you make to files.
 Then there are external repository hosting services such as github, gitlab, bitbucket ect.
 These are useful when working in groups as they act as a central repository for everyone to push their individual changes to.

 ## External hosting services for version control